The Team

 Africa

-Esther Waweru joined Equality Now in November 2017.
-For over a decade, she has advocated for human rights and social justice, engaging with both international and regional human rights bodies.
-She has advocated for women’s and girls’ rights and for other marginalized groups, including ethnic minorities, sexual and gender minorities and people with disabilities.
-Esther is a lawyer and previously worked in a private law firm, the Kenya Human Rights Commission (KHRC) and the Center for Reproductive Rights (CRR).
-She holds a Master of Arts Degree in International Studies from the University of Nairobi, a Bachelor of Laws Degree from Moi University and a Post-Graduate Diploma in Law from the Kenya School of Law.
+Esther Waweru is Associate Director, Legal Equality.
+She joined Equality Now in November 2017.
+With nearly two decades of experience, she has established herself as a leading advocate for human rights and social justice across international and regional platforms.
+A lawyer by training, she has worked with the Center for Reproductive Rights, the Kenya Human Rights Commission, and in private legal practice.
+Her focus has been on advancing the rights of women, girls, and marginalized communities, including ethnic minorities, sexual and gender minorities, and persons with disabilities.
+She is a published author on human rights, gender equality and international law.
+She is an advocate of the High Court of Kenya and holds a Master of Arts in International Studies from the University of Nairobi, a Bachelor of Laws from Moi University, and a Post-Graduate Diploma in Law from the Kenya School of Law.

 Explore Esther Waweru’s work